tauri-apps/plugins-workspace/plugins/opener/permissions/autogenerated/reference.md

 ## Default Permission

-This permission set allows opening `mailto:`, `tel:`, `https://` and `http://` urls using their default application as well as reveal file in directories using default file explorer
+This permission set allows opening `mailto:`, `tel:`, `https://` and `http://` urls using their default application as well as reveal file and open directories using default file explorer

 #### This default permission set includes the following:

 - `allow-open-url`
 - `allow-reveal-item-in-dir`
+- `allow-open-dir`
 - `allow-default-urls`

 ## Permission Table